JamesPoole/podcast-skill/README.md

 Select your favourite podcasts in the home.mycroft.ai settings and listen to episodes from those podcasts.
 You can also check with Mycroft if there are any new episodes available from your chosen podcasts.

+You can now also scroll through all episodes of your chosen podcasts.

  - NOTE: Only tested on a Desktop install.
 I am not able test on any other platform at the moment so feedback and pull requests are welcomed to ensure this works with Mark1 and Picroft.

 ### Setup